Dear Aunt Tracy: The Great End Time Debate Clarified for Busy Homemakers and Teens

 Our premillennnarian brethren often ask, “If God gave us dozens of OT predictions about the first coming of Christ that were all literally fulfilled, how, in the case of OT prophecies of his Kingdom, can you say that they are spiritually and figuratively fulfilled?
 In the former he trains us to take his word literally.
 If, in the latter, he was speaking symbolically, would he not be deceiving his OT people, and us as well?”

 Does this make God a deceiver?
 Not at all.
-For though it pleased him to hide the exact nature of the New Covenant realities from his OT saints, he nevertheless told them the truth in OT Kingdom Prophecy, and did so in such a way that must have filled their hearts with great encouragement.
+For though it pleased him to hide the exact nature of the New Covenant realities from his OT saints, he nevertheless told them the truth, and did so in such a way that must have filled their hearts with great encouragement.
 Furthermore, he supplied many strong hints that these prophecies were not to be interpreted too literally.
-These include apparent contradictions, historical anachronisms, manifestly symbolic texts, and Jeremiah’s great prophecy of a new and eternal covenant that God would introduce in the last days.
-Also, we who live in NT times now have all we need to “decode” the OT prophecies, since Christ and the apostles teach us how to do so in the NT.6
+These include apparent contradictions, historical anachronisms, manifestly symbolic texts, and Jeremiah’s great prophecy of a new and eternal covenant that God would introduce in the last days, thereby rendering the (powerless) Mosaic Law obsolete (Jer.
+31:31-33; Hebrews 8).
+Also, we who live in NT times now have all we need to “decode” the OT prophecies, since Christ and the apostles teach us how to do so in the NT.7

 I would ask my premillennarian brothers: Is not God at liberty to bring his truth to his people in a form that pleases him?
 What if he considered it good and wise to temporarily veil the truth about his coming Kingdom in order to reserve for his Son the honor of drawing back that veil himself (2 Cor.
 3:7-18, Heb.
-1:1); the honor of disclosing the “true truth” about the Kingdom of God (Matt.
-13); the honor of illuminating the minds of the saints once for all (Luke 24:44-45); and the honor of opening their eyes to the deep, underlying substance of the Law and the Prophets, which is the Person and Work of the Lord Jesus Christ (John 5:39, 45-46)?
+1:1), the honor of disclosing the “true truth” about the Kingdom of God (Matt.
+13), the honor of illuminating the minds of the saints once for all (Luke 24:44-45), and the honor of opening their eyes to behold the deep, underlying substance of the Law and the Prophets: the Person and Work of the Lord Jesus Christ (John 5:39, 45-46)?

 No, we may not fully understand all of God’s ways in the OT, but surely we know enough from the NT not to quarrel with them!